baraahalomari/data-structures-and-algorithms/javascript/trees/README.md

 ## API
-**add**: Adds a new node with that value in the correct location in the binary search **Contains**: Returns: boolean indicating whether or not the value is in the tree at least **getMax**: Find the maximum value stored in the tree.
+**add**: Adds a new node with that value in the correct location in the binary search

+**Contains**: Returns: boolean indicating whether or not the value is in the tree at least

+**getMax**: Find the maximum value stored in the tree.

+**breadthFirst**: list of all values in the tree, in the order they were encountered

 ## UML Diagrame